Ashe2A/holbertonschool-higher_level_programming/python-everything_is_object/README.md

 ## 7. Is the same
 ## 8. Is really equal
 ## 9. Is really the same
+Identical list comparison should return True, but seems like False is required (is Python wrong?)

 ## 10. And with a list, is it equal

 ## 11. And with a list, is it the same